linice-dev/music-artist-finder/README.md

 # What was used in this service

 1. Java
-1. Spring framework
+1. Spring Framework
-1. Spring Boot
+1. Spring Boot Framework
-1. Spring Data
+1. Spring Data Framework
 1. H2 in memory database
 1. Liquibase for database versioning
-1. Immutables.org for value object construction
+1. Immutables.org processor for value object construction
-1. Jackson for value object serialization and deserialization
+1. Jackson processor for value object serialization and deserialization

 # Architecture

-1. This service is uses domain driven design
+1. This service uses domain driven design
 1. This service has hexagonal (onion) architecture
 1. Business functionality is covered with test cases for business logic (based on ATTD for acceptance criteria), MVC tests are used to test correctness of request and response structures.